 What better way to symbolize Silhouette Shooters from Canada, Mexico and the USA coming together across North America once every year than the the Lapua Monarch Cup Butterfly!– Anonymous Lapua Monarch Cup Participant

 Lapua Monarch Cup Vision, Mission & Goals

-The 2022 LMC is now in the books and successfully demonstrated the concept of a North American Smallbore Silhouette Championship.
-Now that 2023 is upon us, the Lapua Monarch Cup Board of Directors is now busy preparing for the 2023 LMC.
-Of the Silhouette Shooters present at Ridgway and/or Saltillo in 2022, all would say that the LMC was a success in uniting Silhouette Shooters throughout North America and opened up the possibility of expanding this concept into other Rifle Silhouette disciplines.
+The 2022 LMC successfully demonstrated the concept of a North American Smallbore Silhouette Championship.
+Now that the 2023 LMC is complete, the Lapua Monarch Cup Board of Directors is now busy preparing for the 2024 LMC.
+Of the Silhouette Shooters present at the 2022/2023 LMC, all would say that the LMC was a success in uniting Silhouette Shooters throughout North America and opened up the possibility of expanding this concept into other Rifle Silhouette disciplines.

 As a reminder to all Silhouette Shooters, the following is the LMC Vision, Mission, Goal and a promise to fulfill expectations for all Silhouette Shooters throughout North America!

 Bring happiness and unforgettable memories as we support the growth and strength of the Metallic Silhouette Shooting Sport, through multicultural creative initiatives, promoting shooters brotherhood, and consolidating a legacy for the upcoming generations.

 Perform the most Prestigious Championship Series in the World.
 Inspiring the participation of people that enjoy the sport and recognize those shooters in this discipline, who reach the highest level of performance.

 - Convert the series’ matches in the major Silhouette event per country.